 Case in point is the Telephony section that allows us to configure how the phone communicates with the wireless networks of our providers, be it 2G, 3G or 4G/LTE and the various bands in use and the SIM card configuration (single or dual).

 Other useful sections, are the connectivity (for Wi-Fi & Bluetooth config and testing), System Update and System Info (which also includes handy CPU and Memory usage monitors).

-I would however still advice against changing anything here not unless you’re relying on a reputable source of information.
+I would however still advise against changing anything here, not unless you’re relying on a reputable source of information.